Big Data and AI Disillusionment

 Built for the Cloud Data Platform

 A modern cloud data platform like Snowflake will provide you with unlimited scale and speed, an essential foundation for agile analytics.
 A BI solution built for the cloud will allow you to take full advantage of what your cloud data platform offers.
 Avoid tools that have simply been retrofitted for use with the cloud since they have limitations.
 For example, most traditional analytics tools require that that data be extracted for use.
-Data extracts quickly become stale and usually require preparation and heavy modeling by the BI team before being analyzed.
+The problem with data extracts Is that they quickly become stale and usually require preparation and heavy modeling by the BI team before being analyzed.

 Serves Both Business Teams and Data Teams